xcp-ng/xcp-ng-org/docs/guests.md

 #### "Supported" Linux distributions
 For distros that are supported by the `install.sh` script (Debian, CentOS, RHEL, SLES, Ubuntu...), the process is:
-* Attach the guest tools ISO to the guest from Xen Orchestra, XCP-ng Center or using `xe`.
+* Attach the guest tools ISO to the guest from Xen Orchestra or using `xe`.
 * Then inside the VM, as root:
 ```
 mount /dev/cdrom /mnt